COVID-19 Update for Overseas Applications

 The NZDF has family-friendly, equal employment and anti-harassment policies in effect.
 Family-friendly policies have been implemented, so that the unique aspects of service (such as deployment) do not impact adversely on families.
 There are also trained personnel who are able to provide guidance on any aspect of discrimination, harassment or other adverse events.

 You must seek permission to wear any awards or medals on the NZDF uniform.
 We'll apply on your behalf to the NZDF’s medals team for recognition of any awards or medals you hold.
-Please provide all relevant details including evidence to your Candidate Coordinator.
+Please provide all relevant details including evidence to your Candidate Engagement Facilitator.

 The NZDF’s standard entitlement to annual leave is 25 working days.
 The statutory leave entitlement is 11 public holidays each year.
-However, you'll likely be expected to parade on ANZAC Day (25 April).
-You're also granted two Armed Forces days which are normally given between Christmas and New Year.
+However, you'll likely be expected to parade on Anzac Day (25 April).